-Votes cast for the upcoming RIPE NCC Executive Board elections, taking place during the RIPE NCC General Meeting May 2011 in Amsterdam, can be cast electronically.
+Votes cast for the upcoming RIPE NCC General Meeting (GM) resolutions taking place during the GM in Amsterdam can be cast electronically.
 The RIPE NCC has engaged BigPulse, an external company that specialises in web-based voting solutions, to conduct the poll.

-More information is available on the General Meeting and the Executive Board Elections in May 2011.
+More information is available on the General Meeting homepage.

-All RIPE NCC members with full member status can participate in the RIPE NCC Executive Board elections.
+All RIPE NCC members with full member status vote on the GM resolutions.

 Members who are attending the GM in person are required to: